14 Kickass Virtual Team Building Activities for 2023

 • Yoga and other low to moderate-intensity exercises

-6. Engage them with Lunch Roulette
+6. Engage Them with Lunch Roulette

 How?
 Through Lunch Roulette!